foxskills-dev/cli/README.md

 cd cli/
 python3 -m venv venv
 . venv/bin/activate
-# This will be changed to a requirements.txt later
+# Will be replaced with a requirements.txt soon
 pip install docker
 ```